phrase/phrase-in-context-editor-symfony/README.md

-# phrase for Symfony2
+# PhraseApp In-Context Editor for Symfony2

-The Symfony2 adapter for phrase enables you to use the [phrase translation management system](https://phraseapp.com) with your Symfony application.
+The Symfony2 adapter lets you to connect the [PhraseApp In-Context Editor](https://phraseapp.com) to your Symfony2 application.

-For more information, read the documentation at [phraseapp.com/docs](https://phraseapp.com/docs).
+For more information, read the [documentation](http://docs.phraseapp.com/guides/in-context-editor).

 ## Installation ##

-We recommend creating a new environment in which phrase is available.
+We recommend creating a new environment in which the In-Context Editor is available.
 Let's call the new environment "translation":

 Start by creating a new configuration file: